 Skip to main content

-Our 36-credit English as a Second Language M.Ed. program prepares you for your Initial License to serve linguistically and culturally diverse students in PreK-6 classrooms.
-Through coursework and field-based experiences, you develop an understanding of subject matter knowledge, curriculum design, instructional strategies, observation and assessment, communication, and collaboration with families and the community.
+Our 36-credit M.Ed. in English as a Second Language program prepares you for your Initial license to serve linguistically and culturally diverse students in PreK–6 classrooms.

 Learn more about Merrimack’s M.Ed. in English as a Second Language.